viant/toolbox/secret/README.md

 In the command corresponding dynamic key can be enclosed with the following
 1) '**' for password expansion  i.e.  command: **git** will expand to password from  git secret key
 2) '##' for username expansion  i.e.  command: ##git## will expand to username from  git secret key
-3) '*?' for conditional password expansion  i.e.  command: *?github?* will expand to password either to github.com or github.private.com when matched with previous stdout
-4) '#?' for conditional username expansion  i.e.  command: #?github?# will expand to username either to github.com or github.private.com when matched with previous stdout